 Cranberry Pumpkin Dog Cookies

 Bake your dog these Cranberry Pumpkin Dog Cookies this holiday season!
-Loaded with health benefits for your dog, these pumpkin dog treats are tasty and healthy treat!
+Made with dog friendly human ingredients you probably already have in your pantry, these are tasty and healthy homemade dog treats that are pug approved!

-If you want more homemade dog treats, be sure to check out some of John John’s other favorites like Homemade Christmas Dog Cookies, Waffle Recipe for Dogs, or Pumpkin Donuts for Dogs.
+If you want more homemade dog treats, be sure to check out some of John John’s other favorites like Homemade Christmas Dog Cookies, Homemade Carrot Pupcakes (Dog Cupcakes), or Pumpkin Donuts for Dogs.

 Why You’ll Love This Recipe

-Homemade Treats: You and your dog will love these pumpkin dog treats because they are homemade!
+- Homemade Dog Treats: You and your dog will love these pumpkin dog treats because they are homemade!
 Just like for humans, homemade is always better for dogs as it’s less processed.
-So even homemade treats are better than store bought,

-Easy: This recipe for pumpkin dog cookies is easy!
-If only takes 10 minutes to mix it up and your dog will be living their best life in the treat department.
+- Quick and Easy: These dog cookies only takes 10 minutes to mix it up and your dog will be living their best life in the treat department.
+Try our Beef Dog Treats for another quick homemade treat!

-Make Ahead: You can make these Cranberry Pumpkin Dog Cookies ahead if time and freeze them.
-This way you can take cookies out whenever your dog needs them!
+- Make Ahead: You can make these Cranberry Pumpkin Dog Cookies ahead of time.

 - Flour: I use a mix of organic all purpose flour and organic oat flour.